tompaton/8cube-puzzle/README.md

 duplicate cubes further reduces number of positions by 3! x 2! x 2! = 24 --> only 5040?!

-1. define board

-2. define cubes

-3. visualise

-4. interactive

-5. define constraints

-6. visualise constraints

-7. depth first search to find solution with max number of constraints satisfied
-a) just choosing which cubes
-b) which face up
-c) which orientation

-8. generate new cubes

-variables / domains

-- cube arrangement
-  - do as a single variable so that we can remove symmetrical variants
-  - domain is all permutations minus rotated/mirrored and identical cubes

-- rotation for each cube (6)
-- spin for each cube (4)
-  - i.e. 16 variables in total
-  - this way we can prune the tree early if any two cubes are not consistent with each other
-  - or 8 variables with a domain of (6 x 4)

-constraints

-- single constraint that the board is valid?
-  - won't work as not all cube rotations will be defined...

-- 28 constraints between adjacent edges

 ## Usage

 ```bash